 To keep my wardrobe simple, most of the tops that I buy are solid colored.
 They can mix and match with various fleece zip-ups and cardigans and I never have to worry about things not going together because of clashing patterns.

-I’ve got about 10 long sleeved, solid colored tops that I’ve worn all winter with jeans, black shoes or boots, and a solid colored fleece or cardigan on top.
-I own about four of the same fleece in different colors (this one) because it is so warm and comfortable and goes with anything.
+I’ve got about 7 long sleeved, solid colored tops that I’ve worn all winter with black pants, black or gray shoes, and a fleece or cardigan on top.

 I can always spice things up with fun jewelry or scarfs, but it’s so much easier to pick out an outfit with solid colors that mix and match.